In This Article

 Coaching questions

-• Picture yourself one year from now feeling massively confident in your career, looking back at this moment.
-What is the one bold decision you made that accelerated your personal and professional growth?
+- Picture yourself one year from now, looking back at this moment.
+What’s the one bold decision you’d be glad you made?

 Performance questions